UK 'risks isolation' if it keeps doors closed to international travel

 Only a dozen countries and territories are on the UK's "green list", meaning travellers are exempt from quarantine upon arrival in the UK.
 In continental Europe, only Portugal and Gibraltar are featured.

-In contrast, the large majority of countries including most European destinations are on the "amber list", which involves having to quarantine for 10 days upon arrival.
+In contrast, the large majority of countriesm including most European destinationsm are on the "amber list", which involves having to quarantine for 10 days upon arrival.

-The WTTC calls for all fully vaccinated Britons to be able to travel freely to other countries with similar and higher vaccination levels as the UK.
+The WTTC calls for all fully vaccinated Britons to be able to travel freely to countries with similar or higher vaccination levels to the UK.

-"WTTC is calling upon the government to allow all those who are fully vaccinated, or can show proof of a negative COVID-19 test, to travel freely," said Senior Vice President Virginia Messina.
+"WTTC is calling upon the government to allow all those who are fully vaccinated, or can show proof of a negative COVID-19 test, to travel freely," says Senior Vice President Virginia Messina.

-The body warns that Britain is "losing its competitive edge" created by the early vaccination rollout as Europe opens ahead of the UK.
+The body warns that Britain is "losing its competitive edge" created by the early vaccination rollout as Europe opens up quicker of the UK.

 On Wednesday another vaccination milestone was reached in the UK with the announcement that 75% of the adult population have received a first dose, and half of all adults are fully vaccinated.